tamaragevorgyan/gettyimages-api/README.md

     {"access_token":"{token_string}","token_type":"Bearer","expires_in":"1800"}

-If authorization is required but missing, the client recieves an authorization challenge in the response.
+If authorization is required but missing, the client receives an authorization challenge in the response.

     HTTP/1.1 401 Unauthorized
     WWW-Authenticate: Bearer realm="Download",error="invalid_token",error_description="The access token is missing"

 ### Request Throttling

 Api-Keys have associated throttle limits.
-These limits can be found on your [account page](https://api.gettyimages.com/apps/mykeys).
+These limits can be found on your <a href="https://api.gettyimages.com/apps/mykeys" target="_blank">account page</a>.
 Click the **View Report** link on your key to get the current status of your limits.

 There are two throttling limits and each has its own error message.